 We conducted our audit in accordance with Cambodian International Standards on Auditing ("CISAs").
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Bank in accordance with the Code of Ethics for Professional Accountants and Auditors issued by the Ministry of Economy and Finance of Cambodia, together with the ethical requirements that are relevant to our audit of the financial statements.
+We are independent of the Bank in accordance with the Code of Ethics for Professional Accountants and Auditors issued by the Ministry of Economy and Finance of Cambodia, together with the ethical requirements that are relevant to our audit of the financial statements in Cambodia and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.